Grief and the Modern Entrepreneur

 CB: How can business owners invest in the wellness of their employees, and their families who are grieving?

 MD: Make a safe space for naming the losses before attempting to rebuild.
 Set time aside to share.
 Everyone needs their pain and loss witnessed, validated, and affirmed before real healing happens.
 It’s appropriate to be sad, angry, frustrated, and overwhelmed.
 Too often we move through these uncomfortable feelings because of positive platitudes.
-While I agree that gratitude, grace, and abundance are a better place to live, we must honour the full spectrum of emotions if we’re going to heal.
+While I agree that gratitude, grace, and abundance are a better place to live, we must honor the full spectrum of emotions if we’re going to heal.

 Losses are a significant part of life.
-How we acknowledge and normalize our behaviours around them is what heals and builds resilience.
-People invested in the wellness and fitness industry know this and believe this, however, it can be hard to see the casualty in our own behaviours when we are in the throes of grief.
+How we acknowledge and normalize our behaviors around them is what heals and builds resilience.
+People invested in the wellness and fitness industry know this and believe this, however, it can be hard to see the casualty in our own behaviors when we are in the throes of grief.
 We offer you the lens of grief, or bereavement, as a validation of all that has changed in these last 18 months.
 As entrepreneurs and advocates of wellness, you will make a new beginning.
-It will not be easy, but naming and honouring your losses is the beginning of healthy healing.
+It will not be easy, but naming and honoring your losses is the beginning of healthy healing.